interior-castle/nicomachean-ethics/book-1.md

 What is this highest good we are seeking?
 Common among nearly all men (uneducated and wise alike) is that it's happiness.
 As to what happiness consists of, there are too many opinions to review in this book.
 Aristotle will be making a fresh start of it, starting from what is known (through the variety of real-world experience) and proceeding from there to principles.
 Hence the importance of one having experience in making good practical judgments: only moral training can qualify a man to grasp what is most noble and just, which in turn is the starting point of politics.

+A[52]: "Now things are said to be better known in two ways.
+Some are better known in regard to us, such as the composite and sensible; others are better kown absolutely and in themselves, as the simple and the intelligible.
+Because we acquire knowledge by reasoning, we must proceed from what is better known to us.
+Now if the better known absolutely are the same as the better known to us, the reason proceeds from principles as in mathematics.
+If, however, the better known absolutely are different from the better known to us, then we must use the effect-to-cause procedure as in the natural and moral sciences."

 ## Chapter 5

 The most popular choices for the good life fall into three categories: pleasure, activity/honor, and contemplation.
 A life dominated by pleasure can be dismissed immediately as the domain of bestial men of no importance or interest to us.
 What most consider refined or noble is the life dedicated to activity/honor, but Aristotle thinks this must be too superficial for a final answer.
 Not only does it depend too much on what others think, but virtue seems like a better candidate.